danielgherasim/Aspose.Total-for-Cloud/SDKs/Aspose.Storage_Cloud_SDK_For_Ruby/README.md

 # Aspose.Storage Cloud SDK For Ruby
-This SDK lets users use [Aspose Cloud Storage APIs](http://api.aspose.com/v1.1/swagger/ui/index) in their web app.
+This SDK lets you use [Aspose Cloud Storage APIs](http://api.aspose.com/v1.1/swagger/ui/index) in your web apps.

 ## Installing
 You can simply install AsposeStorageCloud with gem: